How to Do a Background Check on Prospective Employees

 If you come across some information that concerns you, don’t hesitate to ask the applicant about it.
 There might be a reasonable explanation for the issue in question so give prospective employees the chance to defend themselves.

-Online resources such as LinkedIn and Facebook can tell you a lot about a person as well.
+Social media sites such as LinkedIn and Facebook can tell you a lot about a person as well.
 See who they are connected to on LinkedIn and who has endorsed them for certain skills.
 Facebook profiles can be very insightful as well, but remember that these posts are only snapshots and don’t always show a full picture.

 If you’re looking for a candidate with certain credentials such as a certification or degree in a specific field, you’ll want to confirm this information.
 Start by calling or emailing the university or school where they obtained said degree.